Amnesty International applauds NZ Minister's leadership for signing onto Global State Network for refugee sponsorship

 Background on Community Sponsorship in New Zealand

-New Zealand has advanced its Community Sponsorship of Refugees, a programme the New Zealand Government labels the Community Organisation Refugee Sponsorship Category Evaluation (CORS), which has successfully seen 24 people seeking refuge settle in Timaru, Christchurch, Nelson and Hamilton.
+New Zealand has advanced its Community Sponsorship of Refugees, a programme the New Zealand Government labels the Community Organisation Refugee Sponsorship Category Evaluation (), which has in Timaru, Christchurch, Nelson and Hamilton.
 The community-based sponsorship allows individuals, communities, and organisations to directly engage in refugee resettlement efforts.
 It runs alongside the government-led quota systems; the difference is that individuals and community groups are responsible for providing support to the new refugees as they settle into life.

 Excerpts from statement:

 We recognize that tremendous compassion and a desire to alleviate human suffering exist within our national communities.

 In partnership with government, community-based refugee sponsorship leverages this goodwill by allowing sponsors to commit to providing emotional and integration support to help newly arrived refugees adapt to life in a new country.
 Such programs have already offered protection and durable solutions to some of the world’s most at-risk refugees, many of whom are now thriving in their new communities.

 On December 17, 2018, the United Nations General Assembly adopted the Global Compact on Refugees, which paved the way for the UNHCR-led, multi-stakeholder Three-Year (2019-

 2021) Strategy on Resettlement and Complementary Pathways.
 The Global Compact on Refugees recognizes the value of community-based sponsorship programs and calls for expansion of such programs in support of the Three-Year Strategy goals of growing resettlement; advancing complementary pathways; and promoting welcoming and inclusive societies.